bareos/bareos/docs/manuals/en/new_main_reference/source/appendix-j/troubleshooting.rst

         Priority:   10
         OK to run? (yes/mod/no):

     A number of the items will be different in your case.
 What you want to do is: to use the mod option to change the Bootstrap to point to your saved bootstrap file; and to make sure all the other items such as Client, Storage, Catalog, and Where are correct.
 The FileSet is not used when you specify a bootstrap file.
 Once you have set all the correct values, run the Job and it will restore the backup of your database, which is most likely an ASCII dump.

     You will then need to follow the instructions for your database type to recreate the database from the ASCII backup file.
-See the :raw-latex:`\ilink {Catalog Maintenance}{CatMaintenanceChapter}` chapter of this manual for examples of the command needed to restore a database from an ASCII dump (they are shown in the Compacting Your XXX Database sections).
+See the :ref:`Catalog Maintenance <CatMaintenanceChapter>` chapter of this manual for examples of the command needed to restore a database from an ASCII dump (they are shown in the Compacting Your XXX Database sections).

     Also, please note that after you restore your database from an ASCII backup, you do NOT want to do a **make_bareos_tables** command, or you will probably erase your newly restored database tables.